andrebianchessi/msc/thesis/chapters/03_literature_review/literature_review_4.md

 for this work.
 They all studied the use of metamodels in conjunction with Genetic Algorithm for optimization of materials/solid structures in a vast design space, and were very successful.
-The metamodels used provided a very significant improvement in performance, and the solutions that were obtained were very efficient. [@Driemeier_undated-za] studied using metamodels to predict the behavior of highly non-linear 3D lattice structure.
+The metamodels used provided a very significant improvement in performance, and the obtained solutions were very efficient. [@Driemeier_undated-za] studied using metamodels to predict the behavior of highly non-linear 3D lattice structure.